software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 1
 >
 > Create the "Backlog" project as instructed above.
 Make sure that the project is public.
+Add a link to the Backlog project to the `README.md` under a "Backlog" subheading (open the Backlog project in GitHub and copy the URL from the web browser's address bar).

 ## 🏃‍♂️ Sprint 1 planning